Haybu/spring-boot-actuator-rsocket-proxy/README.md

 ### Actuator Proxy

-I am putting a docker image together to publish.
+I am putting a docker image together and plan to publish it soon.
 Meanwhile, you can run the main class on the `proxy-server` sub-module.
 The proxy would run on port 7002.